How to Write a Song and Produce Music: A Step-by-Step Guide

 🎙️ Step 4: Structure a melody for chorus and verse

-When you're writing a song, it's important to consider the structure of the melody.
+When you’re writing a song, it’s important to consider the structure of all the words and melody.
 Typical songs will have a chorus and verse, and each section will have its variation of melody.

 The chorus melody is usually the most catchy part of the song, so it’s essential to make sure that the melody is memorable and easy to sing along to.

 The verse melody should be more lyrical (or instrumental), telling a story or conveying a message.
-The melody should support the lyrics and help convey the song's emotion.
+When you write lyrics, start with a strong theme or concept to ensure the song resonates with its intended message.
+The melody should support the lyrics and help convey the song’s emotion.

 When planning the structure of your melodies, it’s helpful to think about which parts of the song will be most memorable and make sure those parts stand out.